Robustly overfitting latents for flexible neural image compression: Analysis and Societal Impact

-An interesting observation is that one does not need to use the same $\lambda$ during refinement of the latents, as used during training.
+\paragraph{Semi-multi-rate behavior} An interesting observation is that one does not need to use the same $\lambda$ during refinement of the latents, as used during training.
+This is also mentioned in \cite{gao2022flexible} for image and \cite{xu2023bit} for video compression.
 As a consequence of this approach, we can optimize to a neighborhood of the R-D curve without the need to train a new model from scratch.
-For instance, we only need three out of seven models to have better performance over the entire curve compared to the base model.
-We experimented with different values for $\lambda$.
-For every pre-trained model, we ran our best SSL approach using $\lambda \in \{0.0001, 0.0005, 0.001, 0.0025, 0.005, 0.01, 0.02, 0.04, 0.08, 0.16, 0.32\}$ to obtain a semi-multi-rate curve.
-In Figure~\ref{fig:semi_multirate_behavior}, we have plotted the R-D curve of the base model (lime green line) and its corresponding R-D curves, obtained when refining the latents with the proposed $\lambda$'s.
-We pruned away points that fell too far below the base curve and refer to Appendix~\ref{apd:B_multirate} for the unpruned version.

-\paragraph{Qualitative results} In Figure~\ref{fig:qualitative_results}, we demonstrate the effects of using the semi-multi-rate strategy.
-We compare the original image, the compressed image using the base model for $\lambda = 0.001$, and the compressed image using SSL with a base $\lambda=0.0025$ and a target $\lambda=0.0005$.
-We have chosen the latter two to compare as their BPP values are similar, while the base models are different.
-For the image compressed by SSL, we observe that there are less artifacts visible.
-For instance, looking at the fence we see more texture compared to the base model.
-Additionally, looking at the sky we find less artifacts compared to the base model.
+We experimented and analyze the results with methods: $\operatorname{atanh}$ and SSL.
+Figure~\ref{fig:cheng_semi_multi_rate} shows the performance after $t=500$ iterations for the model of \cite{cheng2020image}.
+We find that SSL is moving further along the R-D curve compared to $\atanh$.
+Note the refinement does not span the entire curve and that the performance comes closer together for running the methods longer, see Appendix~\ref{apd:A_multirate}.
+For future work it would be interesting how SGA+ compares to the methods mentioned in \cite{gao2022flexible, xu2023bit}, since SSL outperforms $\atanh$.